folio-org/ui-ld-folio-wrapper/README.md

 ## Introduction

 Congratulations on creating a new Stripes UI app module!
-Follow the instructions below to run ui-marva and start your development.
+Follow the instructions below to run ui-linked-data and start your development.

 TODO: Modify this README to replace these sections about getting started.